implexa/implexa/memory-bank/directory-structure.md

 ## Overview

 The directory structure for Implexa defines how files and directories are organized within the system, both at the repository level and within individual part directories.
-This document outlines the standardized directory structure, naming conventions, and organization patterns that ensure consistency and maintainability across the project.
+This document outlines the standardized directory structure, naming conventions, and organization patterns that ensure consistency and maintainability across the project, while allowing for flexibility and customization.

 ## Core Principles

-1. **Consistency**: Maintain a consistent structure across all parts and repositories
+1. **Simplicity**: Keep the directory structure simple and avoid unnecessary complexity
-2. **Discoverability**: Make it easy to find files and understand their purpose
+2. **Configurability**: Allow users to customize the directory structure based on their needs
-3. **Separation of Concerns**: Keep different types of files organized by their purpose
+3. **Discoverability**: Make it easy to find files and understand their purpose
 4. **Git-Friendly**: Optimize for Git operations and minimize conflicts
 5. **CAD-Agnostic**: Support multiple CAD tools while maintaining consistency